Join us on our Hyperledger Besu Performance Mentorship Program

 The Linux Foundation's Hyperledger mentor program is an initiative aimed at fostering the development of the next generation of blockchain developers by providing them with a unique opportunity to work on real-world open-source projects under the guidance of experienced mentors.
 The program offers a stipend for a selected mentee to work on the project under the mentor's guidance.

 We are excited to announce that our project proposal, Performance analysis and Benchmarking of Besu using Caliper with complex workloads, has been approved by the Technical Oversight Committee, and we will be serving as mentors for the selected mentee.
-You all can find the project here on LFX Mentorship platform.
+You all can find the project on the LFX Mentorship platform.

 The objective of our project is to do a performance and benchmarking analysis of Besu, a Hyperledger project, in private networks (QBFT, IBFT, CLIQUE) using Hyperledger Caliper.
 Additionally, this project aims to add support for more complex and well-known workloads like ERC20, ERC721 in Caliper, which are used by general Ethereum users.
 This project will provide valuable insights into the performance of Besu and will help developers to optimize it further.